Powell-v2/powell-v2.github.io/src/posts/first_os_contrib.md

 I really like how everything unfolds so far.
 I took my learning to the next level while making a positive impact - isn't that a fantastic combination?
 And the journey has just begun.

 **P.S.** Here is a word of encouragement for soon-to-become contributors: no matter the size of your contribution, it makes a difference.
-Let's improve the world we live in incrementally, one commit at a time.</p>
+Let's improve the world we live in incrementally, one commit at a time.

 [1]: https://opensource.guide/
 [2]: https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github